-In this work, we simultaneously optimize over the PN parameters and fix the BMS frame of NR waveforms to build hybrid waveforms.
+In this work, we simultaneously optimize over the PN parameters and fix the BMS frame of NR waveforms to build hybrid waveforms, so that we can mitigate the error caused by the discrepancy between NR and PN parameters, and inaccurate BMS frame.
+This is depicted graphically in Fig.~\ref{fig:mapping-cartoon}.
 The optimization and the fixing of the BMS frame, which includes the alignment of the rotation and time shift, are performed inside a time interval called a \emph{matching window}.
 Because we use CCE and thus obtain the correct gravitational-wave memory, we are able to include all $-\ell\leq m \leq \ell$ for $\ell\leq 8$ spin-weighted spherical harmonic modes in the hybrid waveforms.
 We test the hybridization procedure using 29 NR waveforms from the SXS catalog~\cite{SXSCatalog} with mass ratios $q\leq 10$ and $|\chi_1|, |\chi_2|\leq 0.8$.
 The length of these waveforms ranges from 60 to over 100 orbits, making it possible to test the hybrid waveforms by comparing them to long NR waveforms at a very early stage.
 We find that for spin-aligned systems, we can reduce the PN--NR mismatches to the error caused by small non-zero eccentricities of the NR systems.
 We achieve a mismatch (in a 10-orbit long matching window ending $8000\,M$ before merger) around two to three orders of magnitude smaller than previous models~\cite{Santamaria:2010yb,MacDonald:2011ne,Boyle:2011dy,MacDonald:2012mp,Varma:2018mmi}.
-For precessing systems, we find that hybridization is likely limited by the absence of precession-related spin-spin PN terms, yielding mismatches one to two orders of magnitude smaller than previous models~\cite{Sadiq_2020}.
+For precessing systems, we find that hybridization is likely limited by the absence of precession-related spin-spin PN terms, yielding mismatches one to two orders of magnitude smaller than previous models~\cite{Sadiq:2020hti}.